CiscoUcs/UCS-Terraform/README.md

+# UCS Terraform Provider

-Overview of solution
+## Overview of solution

 The major goal of this project is to be able to Create, Read, Update & Destroy different kind of resources in UCS, from Service Profiles to Boot Policies, Network Policies, Service Profile Templates, etc. For such purpose we have made a Terraform provider.
-Visit Terraform's official website for more information on what exactly terraform it and how it works.
+Visit [Terraform's official website](https://terraform.io) for more information on what exactly terraform it and how it works.

 On a feature level, this will allow the user to:

 - Use Terraform to seamlessly deploy an arbitrary amount of Cisco machines into UCS at scale.
 - Specify predefined service profiles from Terraform.

-Given a configuration file whose purpose is to create a new Service Profile in UCS, the way it all  works is the terraform-provider-ucs talks to UCS, requesting to create a new Service Profile
+Given a configuration file whose purpose is to create a new Service Profile in UCS, the way it all works is the ```terraform-provider-ucs``` talks to UCS, requesting to create a new Service Profile

 This terraform provider will be enhance and iterated upon when we understand further requirement from the DevNet community.
-One of the first suggested additions is using Cobbler to add the Operating System into the new created UCS Server so please provider feedback if you feel this is interesting to you.
+One of the first suggested additions is using [Cobbler](http://cobbler.github.io/) to add the Operating System into the new created UCS Server so please provider feedback if you feel this is interesting to you.

-How the Provider setup process works
+## How the Provider setup process works

 - Make bootstrap pulls down the terraform binaries, config .tf,
-- The terraform binary file (which is $GOPATH/bin directory) looks to the terraform-provider-ucs file (which you will compile in the setup process documented below) in order to interact with the specified resources UCSM API. .
+- The terraform binary file (which is ```$GOPATH/bin``` directory) looks to the ```terraform-provider-ucs``` file (which you will compile in the setup process documented below) in order to interact with the specified resources UCSM API.
 - During this process the default make bootstrap task will download some of the dependencies including the actually terraform binaries, will test, clean any distribution file and build the required project files.
 - It is the make build process that actually build out the terraform-provider-ucs file and this file needs to be in the same folder as the terraform binary when executing the actual terraform commands.

-How to compile and install
+## How to compile and install

-There are dependencies on the following to environments being setup prior to running the terraform provider creation process:-
+There are dependencies on the following to environments being setup prior to running the terraform provider creation process:

 - Git
 - Go